 - We prefer companies that share water quality test reports right on their websites for everyone to see.

 - The shape of the pitcher makes it somewhat impractical for storing in the refrigerator.
 The handle looks great, but it sticks out.

 - A need to treat the handle with mineral oil is irritating.

 - The pitcher is very difficult to take apart and clean.

-- There are too many reports of mold – that’s impossible to remove – growing inside the pitcher (not a great option for people living in humid climates).
+- Mold issues – that are impossible to remove – growing inside the pitcher (not a great option for people living in humid climates).
 This problem is a major dealbreaker for us.

-- Reports of the pitcher spilling during the pouring process indicate a fundamental design flaw.
+- The pitcher spilling during the pouring process indicates a fundamental design flaw.

-- The slow filtration process and clogged filter problem (bad news for people who want to filter well water or hard water).
+- A slow filtration process and clogged filter problem (bad news for people who want to filter well water or hard water).

 - The filter doesn’t make alkaline water.

 - Preparing and removing air from the filter is an overly-complicated process.

 - The Brita pitcher features a filter change reminder while the Soma does not

 - Both filters rely on activated carbon to remove impurities and reduce chlorine taste & odor, although Brita adds ion-exchange resin to its filtration media